reprohack/reprohack-hq/README.md

 #### Hack the ReproHack!

-There are a number of topics we are working on to improve the events and make them reproducible and scalable.
-More details on the
+There are a [number of topics](dev_directions.md) we are working on to improve the events and make them reproducible and scalable.
+Details on the main development directions can be found in the on the

 See [Roadmap]() for more details on milestones